CityScrolls logo Explore Venice ›

 Free Admission

-Discover these 11 incredible sights with free admission, where you can experience the charm and history of Venice without opening your wallet.
+Discover these 11 incredible sights with free admission, where you can experience Venice’s charm and history without opening your wallet.

-Perfect for travelers seeking to explore the city's beauty while staying on budget.
+Perfect for travelers looking to explore the city’s beauty while staying on budget.

 1